G-oracle/Serverless-Application/README.md

 # Deploy Backend
 Launch the frontend app locally.

-* To download all the package dependencies, run the command from the directory `backend/`:
+* Download all the package dependencies, run the command from the directory `backend/`:
     ```bash
         cd backend